Macatools/macapype/_sources/workflows.rst.txt

         * with _test to see if the full pipeline is coherent (will only generate the graph.dot and graph.png)

+        * with _seq to run in sequential mode (all iterables will be processed one after the other; equivalent to -nprocs 0)

     * -params: a json file specifiying the global parameters of the analysis.
 See :ref:`Parameters <params>` for more details

 .. code:: bash